 LSM6DSM + LIS2MDL + LPS22HB (10 DoF) Motion Sensors in a Convenient Breakout BoardDesigned by Pesky Products, Ships from United States of America

 What is it?
-This a small (0.5 in x 0.7 in) breakout board for ST Microelectronics' latest state-of-the-art suite of MEMS sensors including the LSM6DSM combination accel/gyro with embedded sensor hu...Read More…
+This is a small (0.5 in x 0.7 in) breakout board for ST Microelectronics' latest state-of-the-art suite of MEMS sensors including the LSM6DSM combination accel/gyro with embedded sensor...Read More…

 This is a small (0.5 in x 0.7 in) breakout board for ST Microelectronics' latest state-of-the-art suite of MEMS sensors including the LSM6DSM combination accel/gyro with embedded sensor hub, the LIS2MDL magnetometer, and the LPS22HB barometer/temperature sensor.
 This combination provides motion sensing with 10 degrees of freedom in a conveniently small breakout for use with any 3V3 microcontroller.
 I use this one for testing the boards.

 I am always looking for the next big thing in sensors, especially motion sensors where the venerable MPU9250 is nearing its end-of-life still reigning as the undefeated champion of small, inexpensive, easy-to-use, low-jitter, and accurate 9 DoF motion sensors.